Intubation Procedure Overview with Practice Questions

 58. What is the purpose of a beveled tip?

-It helps reduce trauma during insertion.
+The beveled tip helps minimize trauma during tube insertion.

 59. What is the purpose of the curved body with centimeter markings?